 To earn their Eagle Scout Award boy scouts must do a community service project that requires that they organize others to help them do the project.
 In the process they learn how to “provoke others” to join them in good work that benefits the community.

-- Go to NASA Picture of Earth from Space for a public domain picture of the earth and moon from space.
+- Go to The Earth from Space for a public domain picture of the earth and moon from space.

-- Go to Hubble Telescope Pictures in Space for beautiful pictures of the universe taken from the Hubble space telescope.
+- Go to Space Telescope Images for beautiful pictures of the universe taken from the Hubble space telescope.
 (They come with several different ways to download them at no cost.)

-- Show the segment of the IMAX “Hubble” DVD (available from Netflix) that takes us on a star trip past Orion’s belt and into deep space.
-It starts about 9 minutes into the show and lasts 3 minutes.
+- Show the segment of the IMAX “Hubble” DVD that takes us on a star trip past Orion’s belt and into deep space.
+The trip starts about 9 minutes into the show and lasts 3 minutes.
 It is awesome!
 (Be sure to get the 2D rather than the 3D version which requires special glasses for all viewers!)

-_ Another way to place ourselves in an order that is much larger than us is to read all or parts of Lifetimes: the beautiful way to explain death to children, by Bryan Mellonie and Robert Ingpen.
+> Another way to place ourselves in an order that is much larger than us is to read all or parts of Lifetimes: the Beautiful Way to Explain Death to Children, by Bryan Mellonie and Robert Ingpen.
 The author insists that all living things have a beginning, a lifetime and an ending.
 He describes and compares this pattern in the lives of trees, flowers, rabbits, birds, fish, and people.
 The unstated but clear message is that we all will die, but that dying is part of the plan.
-We do not have to be afraid when anything (even the Temple) or anyone ends.
+We do not have to be afraid when anything or anyone ends.
 Endings are part of God’s plan.

 It takes 5 minutes to read the whole book aloud, but it would be possible to omit a few of the lifetimes descriptions to shorten it a bit.